nicolamassarenti/nicolamassarenti.com/content/blog/create-a-website-for-free-github-google-domains/index.md

   enable: true
 ---

-# How to create a website for Free using GitHub Pages and Google Domain

 It's early 2023, I've resigned from my full-time well-paid job to start a new journey as a freelancer.
 The first thing to do is to open a website: something that allows me to share thoughts, projects, blog posts and to be a reference for my clients.